syncfusion/ej2-javascript-docs/src/richtexteditor/rich-text-editor/image.md

 | saveUrl | Provides URL to map the action result method to save the image.|
 | path | Specifies the location to store the image.|

 > Rich Text Editor features are segregated into individual feature-wise modules.
-To use image and link tool, inject image module using the `RichTextEditor.Inject(image)`.
+To use image and link tool, inject image module using the `RichTextEditor.Inject(Image)`.

 ## Upload options